androguard/androguard/docs/tools/androguard.rst

-androguard - The main entry point
+androguard - The swiss army knife
 =================================

 `androguard` is the new tool, which combines all the other tools into